-After guiding his team to its’ second consecutive appearance in the NCAA Southeast Championship contest, Anderson University head men’s basketball coach Jason Taylor was named the 2012 Southeast Region Coach of the Year by the National Association of Basketball Coaches (NABC).
+After guiding his team to its’ second consecutive appearance in the 2012 NCAA Southeast Championship contest, Taylor was named the 2012 Southeast Region Coach of the Year by the National Association of Basketball Coaches (NABC).

-Taylor, a native of Clarkrange, Tenn., guided the Trojans to a school-record 26 wins last season and was also named the South Atlantic Conference Coach of the Year after leading Anderson to the league’s regular-season crown with a stellar 17-1 record, as AU became just the second current member since Carson-Newman in 2001-02 to go through the league slate with just one loss.
+Taylor, a native of Clarkrange, Tenn., guided the Trojans to a school-record 26 wins during the 2011-12 season and was also named the South Atlantic Conference Coach of the Year after leading Anderson to the league’s regular-season crown with a stellar 17-1 record three seasons ago, as AU became just the second current member since Carson-Newman in 2001-02 to go through the league slate with just one loss.
 Anderson posted the most regular-season league wins in SAC history and notched the highest league winning percentage (.944) in conference history.

 In 2011, AU capped off its’ second consecutive stellar season by becoming the first team from the state of South Carolina since Lander in 1999 to claim a regional championship and just the second South Atlantic Conference school to earn a trip to the NCAA Division II Elite Eight.

 The Trojans made their second consecutive appearance in the NCAA Tournament and nearly reached the Final Four after defeating 10th-ranked Lincoln Memorial and third-ranked Augusta State en route to the school’s first-ever Southeast Regional title in March, 2011.
 With a final record of 21-12, Anderson recorded the third-highest win total in school history.
 The Trojans were also the first squad in school history to combine three consecutive winning seasons along with four straight years of finishing .500 or better in the league’s regular-season schedule.